 If you’re an experienced driver, the hit is six penalty points and a £200 fine.

-That’s pretty bad, but it’s gets a whole lot worse if you have only passed your test in the last two years.
+That’s pretty bad, but it’s gets a whole lot worse if you've only passed your test in the last two years.
 As well as probably getting penalty points and a fine, you’ll lose your licence.
 Then you’ll have to take both your theory test and your practical test again to get it back.

 Do you really want to go through all that again?
 And how are you going to explain to your friends, your employer or your parents that you’ve lost your licence?
-Or, worse, that you’ve killed someone – possibly a child – because you didn’t have the self-control to leave your phone alone?
+Or, worse, that you’ve killed someone – possibly a child – because you did not have the self-control to leave your phone alone?

 Put it away

-To make sure it never happens, make this your golden rule: whenever you get in your car, switch off your phone and put it somewhere that you can’t see it or reach for it.
-It doesn’t matter where – glove box, coat pocket, boot – as long as it’s out of the way.
+To make sure it never happens, make this your golden rule: whenever you get in your car, switch off your phone and put it somewhere that you cannot see it or reach for it.
+It does not matter where – glove box, coat pocket, boot – as long as it’s out of the way.
 You really can wait for that call or text – it’s not worth the hassle, the fines, the lost licence or the guilt and consequences if you kill or injure another road user through distracted driving.

 A phone place to learn more